Toxic Flow: The Addictive, Exhausting Reality of Multi-Agent Coding

 • Toxic flow is an addictive, cognitively punishing variant of the developer flow state that emerges when working with multiple AI coding agents simultaneously.
 It shares genuine flow’s absorption and time distortion but replaces the sense of effortless mastery with anxious monitoring and approval fatigue.

 • The paradox: tools that promise to reduce developer toil can produce a new, harder-to-recognise form of toil that looks like productivity and feels like flow but accumulates as cognitive fatigue, declining review quality, and eventually burnout.
+Designing against toxic flow requires interventions at both levels: personal circuit breakers and organisational policies that accept the cognitive ceiling as a design constraint rather than a problem to optimise away.

 1. Csikszentmihalyi, M. (1990).
 Flow: The Psychology of Optimal Experience.
 Harper & Row.
 Csikszentmihalyi’s “junk flow” concept is discussed in later interviews and elaborated in Good Business: Leadership, Flow, and the Making of Meaning (2003).
 2